“New Alpha-Synuclein Test Offers Potential Breakthrough for Early Parkinson’s Diagnosis”

 Alpha-synuclein search in nerve water

-In the future, however, it could be easier and earlier to diagnose Parkinson’s disease.
+In the future, however, it might be easier and earlier to diagnose Parkinson’s disease.
 Because a team led by Andrew Siderowf from the University of Pennsylvania in Philadelphia has developed a method with which the misfolded alpha-synuclein can be detected in brain water samples – even before Parkinson’s disease becomes noticeable through the first symptoms.
 This is made possible by a special test, the Alpha-Synuclein Seed Amplification Assay (SAA), which can detect the protein.

 For their study, the researchers tested the procedure in a global multi-centre study with 1,123 participants.
 Of these, 545 suffered from Parkinson’s disease, 51 showed pre-forms such as sleep disorders or loss of smell and 310 carried genetic risk factors but were not yet ill.
 The remaining subjects formed the healthy control group.
 A small amount of cerebrospinal fluid was removed from all participants via a spinal cord puncture and tested for misfolded alpha-synuclein using the test.